Why should I study this course?

 What materials will I need to provide?

 Standard stationery items: a pen, a pencil, a ruler and a notepad.
 On this particular course you will also need A4 paper, coloured pencils, an A4 lever arch file and an A4 wallet.
-Course workbooks for each topic will be provided for you.

 How will I be taught?